chingu-voyages/v38-geckos-team-04/README.md

     - Run `npm install` to install the packages for the frontend
     - `cd` into the backend folder
     - Run `npm install` to install the packages for the backend
-    - Remain in the backend folder and run `npm run serve'
+    - Remain in the backend folder and run `npm start'

 In the package.json file you will find the scripts for development and production.
 To be sure, for production build run `npm run build`.